-We had 167 (2019: 147) employees during the Reporting Period.
-We have developed human resources workplace strategic plan which will enable us to meet the demands from and continuously assess the required capabilities of existing and future student enrolments based on our current operating context.
-In the plan we are also committed to improving teaching quality by hiring lecturers with better teaching attributes such as the depth of knowledge in the subject, academic reputation and qualifications, etc. In support of continuous learning, we have allocated financial and other resources to support scholarship activities for any employed teaching/academic staff.
+TOP had 100 (2022: 121) employees working in Australia during the Reporting Period.
+TOP has developed human resources workplace strategic plan which will enable it to meet the demands from and continuously assess the required capabilities of existing and future student enrolments based on its current operating context.
+In the plan TOP is also committed to improving teaching quality by hiring lecturers with better teaching attributes such as the depth of knowledge in the subject, academic reputation, and qualifications etc. In support of continuous learning, TOP has allocated financial and other resources to support scholarship activities for any employed teaching/academic staff.

-The workforce categorised by age group and roles depicted below:
+The workforce number and rate categorized by age group and role are depicted below: